sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 ## **Step 1: Installing the Shader and the Addon**

-`This shader depends on both the Shader files and Addon, trying to use one without the other will NOT work.` For this version, we recommmend using the `ADDON` version of ReShade's binaries, while the normal version might work, your mileage may vary and you might face some bugs.
+For this version, we recommmend using the `ADDON` version of ReShade's binaries, while the normal version might work, your mileage may vary and you might face some bugs.
 Install the shader as normal, but for the Addon, you must place it close to the ReShade DLL and game's EXE, like this: